Speech

 So to stand before the world and talk about the Middle East as if the challenge there is simply peace, and the war does not exist, is to ignore the truth that, in a very real sense, the war we face on terror has a particular implication and a particular relationship to the situation in the Middle East.

-Now, here again, a person who is not familiar with events over the last several years in the Middle East, a person who did not understand the relationship between certain of the actors and countries in the Middle East, and the general phenomenon of terrorism which now directly threatens the United States and the world--that person would read that sentence and think: "Why, here is a reasonable person, who believes that the Administration has failed to be consistently involved, and that this has hurt our friend Israel.
+This is just one little hint, I think, of the difficulty with the way in which Senator Obama was presenting this problem in his speech.
+But we go to the next:- -that person would read that sentence and think: "Why, here is a reasonable person, who believes that the Administration has failed to be consistently involved, and that this has hurt our friend Israel.
 And it is also damaging our place in the world, the way people look at us.
 And it looks like it's all our fault."

 He ignores the fact that this whole thing takes place against a backdrop of a consistent campaign of terror that reached a crescendo at certain points, in events like the terrible assault at Hebrew University.